telliott99/MySwift2/chapter4/insertionsort.rst

 We must explicitly convert the ``ArraySlice<Int>`` to an ``Array<Int>``.

 A more compact approach in terms of memory is to modify the array in place.
-Here is an alternative version of insertion sort that does just that.
+Here is an alternative version of insertion sort which does just that.

 .. sourcecode:: swift